-CAFETERIA BREAKFAST & LUNCH: NEW for 2023-24: All Students can have breakfast & Lunch for FREE.
+CAFETERIA BREAKFAST & LUNCH: Remaining in 2024-25: All Bascom Students are eligible for a FREE breakfast and lunch daily.
 This ONLY APPLIES TO STUDENTS AT BASCOM (not students in grades 3-12).

 FREE AND REDUCED LUNCH APPLICATIONS: Even though there is no charge for BREAKFAST OR LUNCHES AT BASCOM, we ask families to still fill out an online or paper application to see if your household meets the government qualifications to be eligible for free or reduced price lunches.
 Forms, required by the state of Ohio, must be completed and submitted or returned to school for cafeteria manager's approval.
 These applications are very important to fill out.
 The number of families who qualify for free & reduced lunch, helps determine our Title I funding from the Federal Government.
-Families that fill out the Free & Reduced Lunch application and qualify can have their \$40 Workbook Fees waived by checking a box on the application.